Skip to main content

 3. Ask a question that would trigger your Bedrock agent or flow

-Summarize the following text: "The quick brown fox jumps over the lazy dog.
+Transform this text: "The quick brown fox jumps over the lazy dog.
 The lazy dog did not chase the fox.
 The fox was brown and quick, while the dog was lazy and slow.
 Despite their differences, they both enjoyed the sunny day in the meadow."

 Testing with File Uploads